International Moving

 About Germany

-Germany is the 7th largest country by area in Europe and the 62nd largest in the world.
-Germany shares land border with Austria, Belgium, Czech Republic, Denmark, France, Luxembourg, Netherlands, Poland, and Switzerland.
+Germany is the seventh largest country by area in Europe and the 62nd largest in the world.
+It shares land borders with Austria, Belgium, Czech Republic, Denmark, France, Luxembourg, Netherlands, Poland, and Switzerland.
+The country boasts world’s fourth largest economy by nominal GDP and the fifth largest by purchasing power parity.
+Germany is the second largest exporter and third largest importer of goods.

-Custom Regulations for Germany:
+Custom Regulations for Germany

-• Copy of Passport (the page showing photo) and copy of Visa and/or Work Permit (for foreign citizens only)
+• Copy of Visa and/or Work Permit (for foreign citizens only)

 • Foreign citizens must obtain a Work Permit (Arberterlaubnis) issued by the local employment office